Gabi Hentschke (Co-Chair)

 She is currently the Managing Director of CBASE, a research-based advocacy think tank focused on advancing community-led solutions and equity-centered urban policy.

 Vanessa holds a Bachelor of Arts, an Honours Bachelor of Community Development, and postgraduate credentials in Content Strategy (co-op) and Project Management and member of the PMI Toronto chapter.
-She is also writing her first creative non-fiction book under the mentorship of the renowned graduate program at the Humber School for Writers.

 In addition to her work in the non-profit and research sectors, Vanessa is a former partner at a design firm, where she developed innovative, cross-sector strategies.
-Her professional practice continues to span the intersections of corporate and not-for-profit clients, with a focus on human-centered, interdisciplinary approaches.
+Her professional practice continues to span the intersections of creative, corporate and not-for-profit clients, with a focus on human-centered, interdisciplinary approaches.

 A proud mother, consultant, and social enterprise owner, Vanessa’s research interests lie in land equity and access, and in leveraging complementary disciplines to address complex issues in urban agriculture and city-building.